 PerreoRadio.com is our wholly-owned and operated website targeted to the young, urban Latino demographic offers online radio shows, podcasts, music, and music videos.
-PerreoRadio generates almost exclusively all revenue from the placement of ads on the website.
-We generally recognize revenue on a monthly basis when payment is received from our publisher-affiliates.

 Company History

 China Youth Media, Inc. (referred to herein as the "Company," "we," "us," and "our") was organized under the laws of the State of Utah on July 19, 1983 under the name of Digicorp.
 On February 22, 2007, we changed the Company's domicile from the State of Utah to the State of Delaware effected by the merger of the Company, a Utah corporation, with and into, Digicorp, Inc., a newly formed wholly owned subsidiary of the Company that was incorporated under the Delaware General Corporation Law for the purpose of effecting the change of domicile.